 The Exchange and Contractor agree that the failure to comply with the Performance Standards may cause damages to the Exchange and its Enrollees which may be uncertain and impractical or difficult to ascertain.
-The parties agree that the Exchange shall assess, and Contractor promises to pay the Exchange, in the event of such failed, delayed, and/or other performance that does not meet the Performance Standards, the amounts to be determined in accordance with the Performance Standards set forth at Attachment 14.
+The parties agree that the Exchange shall assess, and Contractor promises to pay the Exchange, in the event of such delayed, or failed performance that does not meet the Performance Standards, the amounts to be determined in accordance with the Performance Standards set forth at Attachment 14.